 Leave the city lights and explore the county

 Pack your warmest attire and prepare for winter activities in the midst of the Icelandic winter.
 There is something magical about experiencing Icelandic winter outside of the city.
 Racing against the few hours of daylight, staying up to hunt for Northern Lights, walking in the freshly fallen snow and exploring the frozen sights.
-Look to join our Jökulsárlón Glacier Lagoon 2 Day tour to travel the entire south coast of Iceland or our two day and ice cave tour to venture into the depths of the glacier in a stunning ice cave.
+Look to join our Jökulsárlón Glacier Lagoon & Ice Cave 2 Day tour to travel the entire south coast and to venture into the depths of the glacier in a stunning ice cave.

 Explore Reykjanes with us on New Years Eve, home to the UNESCO Geopark to witness the geothermal and volcanic landscape in Iceland, finishing the day at the 5,200 year old LAVA Tunnel, all at Reykjavík’s doorstep.
 It’s a short tour and the perfect way to spend the last day of the year before going out to celebrate with fireworks in the evening.